Writer | Producer | Director

-Elizabeth is the founder of a production company, Jane & June Entertainment based out of Los Angeles, California.
-She is an American Film Producer, Actor, Screenwriter and Director.
+Elizabeth is the founder of production company, Jane & June Entertainment based out of Los Angeles, California.
+She is an American Film Producer, Screenwriter and Director.

 Her company has produced commercials for global companies including, Unnata Aerial Yoga, Contorture and Where Is My Guru.
 Although she focuses on Film and Television, she has a soft spot for yoga and circus arts.
 She often produces videos and commercials showcasing her friends teaching their craft.